smartchicago/chicago-svg-ward-map/README.md

 ![](http://dl.dropbox.com/u/19098/Screenshots/he29.png)

-To see this project in action, see FIXME(url).
+To see this project in action, see [chicago-svg-ward-map.smartchicagoapps.org](http://chicago-svg-ward-map.smartchicagoapps.org).

 ## Credits